 The café has walk up service with tables that sit alongside an infinity garden.

 A visit to the private Annenberg residence requires a reservation.
 Do that far in advance.
 Guided outdoor walking Tours of the Estate go on sale the 15th of each month for the following month.
-Currently indoor tours of the estate are closed to visitors and will reopen as COVID-19 restrictions lapse.
 This is a glimpse behind the private gate.

 Sunnylands has been used for world peace and diplomacy summits attended by Presidents Eisenhower, Nixon, Ford, Regan, Bush Sr, Bush Jr, and Obama.
 This is a top visit for all.